-BONUS 2: Where to stay in San Francisco if you have (or don’t have) a car?
+🚗 Where to stay in San Francisco with a car?

-Yay, you have reached the end of my complete guide on San Francisco accommodation!
+Yay, you have reached the end of my complete San Francisco neighborhood guide!
 I hope you found this post useful and maybe you already found the ideal hotel for your stay.

 In this article I have told you everything you need to know about the 6 best areas to stay in San Francisco, with carefully selected hotels in each one of them, all with great reviews and facilities!
 I have also recommended some amazing apartments and airport hotels as well, so you basically have everything you need in the text above!